toddbadams/Restaurant/README.md

 ## How to run
 1. Download and build
 2. Import the Postman.json into Postman
-2. Create C:\csvfolder
 3. Create C:\logs
 3. Start
-4. Drop the Todds.csv file into C:\csvfolder (this will consume the menu file and delete it on completion)
 5. Run the Postman collection

-## Menu processor
-The menu processor is a CSV parser system that detects when files are added to the CSV directory (C:\csvfolder), and does the following:

-* If the file is greater than a given size (expressed as the number of lines) it breaks it into smaller files of the maximum line size).
-* For files with less than or equal to the maximum line size, each line is converted to a database entity which is then added to the database.

 ## Restaurant API
 The following is an MSON representation of the Restaurant API which runs at localhost:9001